Lancia Trevi: Critical appraisal

-The Lancia Trevi was not met with a warm reception, drawing criticism from the UK press with only a few exceptions.
+The Lancia Trevi was not met with a warm reception, drawing criticism from the UK press with few exceptions.
 The British magazine, CAR, wrote: "Ungainly new Trevi notchback worth a giggle, and the new Swiss cheese Beta dashboard is eye-popping" (this was the same dashboard as in the Trevi).
 The dashboard was a cause of some controversy.
 Mario Bellini, the interior's designer, describes the design thus: "A complex architecture of interiors in a small, very restricted space.
 A challenge tackled by the architect from a structural, and not purely aesthetic, angle ".
 Contemporary automotive journals described the dashboard as ugly, gimmicky and overstyled, resembling Swiss cheese, or having the appearance of something from the US television drama Star Trek.
 A review of the Volumex model commented that the "´Star Wars' fascia remains a disaster".
 A 2014 review of the Volumex model in Klassik Autobild described the dashboard as "hardly a masterwork" but also as "audacious".